cloudblue/connect-workflows/listings/s-a-notlisted.md

 # Not Listed Status
 ## Description
-The **Not Listed** state indicates that a specified listing is not activated.
-Once a Vendor creates a listing request and it is not completed by Distributors, this listing provides the **Not Listed** status.
-In case Distributors deploy a product and mark this listing request as *Completed*, the system assigns the **Listed** status to the listing.
-Otherwise, Distributors reject the request and the listing will remain in the **Not Listed** state.
+The *Not Listed* state indicates that a specified listing is not activated.
+Once Vendors create a listing request and it is not completed by Distributors or Resellers, its listing object displays the Not Listed status.
+In case Distributors/ Resellers deploy a product and mark the provided listing request as Completed, the system transfers the listing object to the *Listed* status to the listing.

+Note that Distributors or Resellers reject the request and the listing will remain in the *Not Listed* state.
 Furthermore, Vendors can create a request to terminate activated listing.
-Therafter, Distributors can complete this request and transfer this listing to the **Not Listed** state.
+Thereafter, Distributors can complete this request and transfer this listing to the *Not Listed* state.
 ## Listing Requests
 Listings in this state are interconnected with one of the following Listing Request statuses: